AlgoMaster Logo

 Bit Manipulation

-Most developers avoid bit manipulation because it looks intimidating.
-Shifting bits, flipping 1s and 0s, reading cryptic expressions like n & (n - 1).
-It feels like black magic.
+Bit manipulation looks intimidating at first.
+Shifting bits, flipping 1s and 0s, and reading expressions like n & (n - 1) takes practice to parse.

-But here is the truth: bit manipulation is one of the highest ROI topics for coding interviews.
-A handful of techniques can solve dozens of problems, often in O(1) space and with blazing fast performance.
+Bit manipulation is a common topic in coding interviews.
+A handful of techniques can solve a wide range of problems, often in O(1) space and with very fast performance.

 In this chapter, we will cover: